-We are a leading public safety technology company that combines data-driven solutions and strategic advisory services for law enforcement and civic leadership.
+We are a leading public safety technology company that combines data-driven solutions and strategic advisory services for law enforcement, security teams and civic leadership.
 In April 2023, we changed the company name, ShotSpotter, Inc., to SoundThinking, Inc., reflecting our broader impact on public safety through a growing set of industry-leading law enforcement tools and community-focused solutions.
-As part of the rebranding, we introduced our SafetySmartTM platform that includes five data-driven tools consisting of: (i) our flagship product, ShotSpotter® (formerly ShotSpotter Respond), our leading outdoor gunshot detection, location and alerting system trusted by 170 cities and 19 universities and corporations as of December 31, 2023, (ii) CrimeTracer[TM] (formerly COPLINK X) a leading law enforcement search engine that enables investigators to search through more than one billion criminal justice records from across jurisdictions to generate tactical leads and quickly make intelligent connections to solve cases, (iii) CaseBuilder[TM] (formerly ShotSpotter Investigate) a one-stop investigative management system for tracking, reporting, and collaborating on cases, (iv) ResourceRouterTM (formerly ShotSpotter Connect), which directs the deployment of patrol and community anti-violence resources in an objective way to help maximize the impact of limited resources and improve community safety, and (v) SafePointeTM, an AI-based weapons detection system, that we added when we acquired SafePointe in August 2023.
-We also offer other security solutions within our flagship product offering ShotSpotter, including ShotSpotter for Highways, ShotSpotter for Campus and ShotSpotter for Corporate that are typically smaller-scale deployments of ShotSpotter vertically marketed to universities, corporate campuses, highways, and key infrastructure centers to mitigate risk and enhance security by notifying authorities of outdoor gunfire incidents, saving critical minutes for first responders to arrive.
+As part of the rebranding, we introduced our SafetySmartTM platform that includes six data-driven tools consisting of: (i) our flagship product, ShotSpotter®, our leading outdoor gunshot detection, location and alerting system trusted by 177 cities and 20 universities and corporations as of December 31, 2024, (ii) CrimeTracer[TM], a leading law enforcement search engine that enables investigators to search through more than one billion criminal justice records from across jurisdictions to generate tactical leads and quickly make intelligent connections to solve cases, (iii) CaseBuilderTM, a one-stop investigative management system for tracking, reporting, and collaborating on cases, (iv) ResourceRouterTM, which directs the deployment of patrol and community anti-violence resources in an objective way to help maximize the impact of limited resources and improve community safety, (v) PlateRanger[TM] powered by Rekor[®], an ALPR and vehicle identification solution that leverages AI and machine learning to enhance investigative efficiency and provide realtime data sharing for law enforcement, introduced in July 2024 through a strategic partnership with Rekor Systems, Inc. and (vi) SafePointeTM, an AI-based weapons detection system.
+We also offer other security solutions within our flagship product offering ShotSpotter, including ShotSpotter for Campus and ShotSpotter for Corporate that are typically smaller-scale deployments of ShotSpotter vertically marketed to universities, corporate campuses and key infrastructure centers to mitigate risk and enhance security by notifying authorities of outdoor gunfire incidents, saving critical minutes for first responders to arrive.
 SoundThinking Labs supports innovative uses of the Company's technology to help protect wildlife and the environment.